Binasaurus-Hex/Detective-LeapFrog/README.md

 # Detective-LeapFrog
-GameJam game made in slightly less than a weekend jump up the tree to see what kroaker has discovered!
+GameJam game made in slightly less than a weekend.\n jump up the tree to see what kroaker has discovered!